raven-devs/patterns-principles/src/module/principles/persistence-ignorance.md

 In the above example, the User class is responsible for its own persistence logic through the saveToDatabase method.
 This violates the Persistence Ignorance principle because the domain object should not be directly responsible for saving itself to the database.
 Instead, this responsibility should lie within a separate persistence layer, such as a data access object (DAO) or repository.

-To adhere to the Persistence Ignorance principle, you could separate the persistence logic from the User class, as shown in the following modified example:
+To adhere to the Persistence Ignorance principle, you could separate the persistence logic from the User class.

 ```typescript
 // Adhering to Persistence Ignorance